RyanClementsHax/notes/cloud/aws/ec2.md

 ## EBS (Elastic Block Storage)
 - disk
 - only one ebs volume to one ec2 instance
+- by default delete on termination
 - an option for higher IOPS performance
 - root volume created by default
   - deleted when instance terminated by default
 - block storage (attachable and detachable)
+- can persist across the life of the instance but will delete on termination by default
+- network storage (the reason why it can persist across the life of the instance)
+- highly available at the AZ level
+  - if az goes down, so does your ebs
+- snapshots are backed up to s3
+  - they are incremental
+- workloads
+  - hard drive
+  - general (self explanitory)
+    - solid state
+  - provisioned iops
+    - great for database instances
+    - solid state

+## Lifecyle
+- stoping an instance means you can restart it
+- terminating an instance means you totally delete it

 ## Purchasing options
 - on demand